How to stop feeling bloated all the time

 Possible medical reasons

-Very rarely, bloating - along with a persistent feeling of fullness, and needing to urinate more - can be a symptom of ovarian cancer.
-This disease is most likely to develop in women over 55, and sadly is often diagnosed late, due to low awareness of the symptoms.
+Very rarely, persistent bloating - sometimes along with a feeling of fullness, and needing to pee more - can be a symptom of ovarian cancer.
+This disease is most likely to develop in women over 55 but can affect younger women, and is often diagnosed late, due to low awareness of the symptoms.

-According to the charity Target Ovarian Cancer, only a third of women would book a doctor's appointment when faced with persistent bloating.
-However, NHS England recommends seeing your GP if you've been feeling bloated most days for the past three weeks.
-In the unlikely event that there was something wrong, early detection would make it much easier to treat.
+According to the charity Target Ovarian Cancer, only one third of women would book a doctor's appointment when faced with persistent bloating.
+However, NHS England recommends seeing your doctor if you've been feeling bloated most days for the past three weeks.
+If there is something wrong, early detection will make it easier to treat.

 Continue reading below